Optimal Placement of Distributed Energy Storage in Power Networks: Problem formulation

+Given the demand profiles and network parameters, $P$ can be efficiently solved to define the optimal investment decision strategy for sizing storage units at different buses, the economic dispatch of the various generators and the optimal control policy of the installed storage units.

-Restrict attention to network topologies where each bus either has generation or load but not both.
+Now, restrict attention to network topologies where each bus either has generation or load but not both\footnote{An intermediate bus (one that has no generation or load) is modeled as a load bus.
+Any losses associated with the node is included as a load.}.
 Partition the set of buses $\mathcal{N}$ into two groups $\mathcal{N}_G$ and $\mathcal{N}_D$ where they represent the generation-only and load-only buses respectively and assume $\mathcal{N}_G$ and $\mathcal{N}_D$ are non-empty.
 For any subset $\mathcal{K}$ of $\mathcal{N}_G$, define the following optimization problem.

 \textbf{Restricted storage placement problem $\Pi^{\mathcal{K}}$:}

 Problem $\Pi^{\mathcal{K}}$ corresponds to placing no storage at the (generation) buses of the network in subset $\mathcal{K}$.
 We study the relation between the problems $P$ and $\Pi^{\mathcal{K}}$ in the rest of the paper.